How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 Energy efficiency and overall sustainability are important to long-term business success.
 An FCA gives you a complete picture of your facility and the benefit of historical data.
 With this information you can project energy consumption and cost, determine which equipment is in need of replacement, and come up with a long-term plan for running a more sustainable facility.

-For example, if you know one of your biggest energy consuming pieces of equipment is nearing the end of its life, you can note this in your FCA and make plans to replace it with something more efficient.
+For example, if you know one of your biggest energy-consuming pieces of equipment is nearing the end of its life, you can note this in your FCA and make plans to replace it with something more efficient.

 Maintenance programs and scheduling